kaustavdm/opentok-video-embed-demo/README.md

 # Overview

-OpenTok video embeds are simple embeddable widgets that can be added to web pages to get ready-made video conference with upto 3 participants.
-Embeds support dynamic rooms by changing a single URL parameter.
-This makes it ideal for using it in simple use cases without requiring too much programming.
-This demo is a small application that demonstrates using dynamic embed rooms along with scheduled meetings between one "doctor" and one "patient".
+OpenTok Video Chat Embeds are embeddable widgets that can be added to web pages using iFrames or JavaScript.
+The video embeds can power a video chat conference for up to 3 participants along with support for dynamic rooms.
+This makes it ideal for getting started without requiring an OpenTok SDK.

-This demo does not require using any of OpenTok SDKs because all it uses are code snippets for OpenTok video embeds.
-The application is just a proof-of-concept to demonstrate that video embeds can be used for interesting purposes.

-**Note**: This branch contains a simple version of the demo, with in-memory database.
-Check the [`database`](https://github.com/kaustavdm/opentok-video-embed-demo/tree/database) branch for an example and walkthrough with PostgreSQL as the database backend, basic user authentication and multiple doctor/patient support.
+This demo application demonstrates the use of dynamic embed rooms along with scheduled meetings between a "doctor" and a "patient".
+However, this can be applied to any 1:1 scenario such as "teacher":"student" and "representative":"client".

 # Tutorial

-**See [TUTORIAL.md](TUTORIAL.md) for a step-by-step tutorial on building such an application.**
+**See [TUTORIAL.md](TUTORIAL.md) for a step-by-step tutorial on building the application.**

 # Install